vial-kb/vial-kb.github.io/docs/docs/encoders.md

 Set up encoders as 1u switches:
 - the center legend should be "e"
 - the top left legend is "encoder_index,encoder_rotation", for example "0,0" for rotating encoder at index 0 counterclockwise, and "0,1" for rotating encoder at index 0 clockwise.
 You do not need to make these values unique from your other key coordinates as these keys will be compiled differently due to the "e" present on the legends.<sup>[(example)](http://www.keyboard-layout-editor.com/#/gists/604ca4b3942891950597cbaceac8bced)</sup>
+- for push button treated it as a regular switch and use the corresponding row and col index from the matrix
 - Exporting the json from KLE will introduce the following lines to your file, these relate to the encoder:
 ```
   ["0,0\n\n\n\n\n\n\n\n\ne",
   "0,1\n\n\n\n\n\n\n\n\ne"],
 ```
+- enclose any x w h with double quote, KLE json and vial json has sight differences.

 ![](../img/encoders-kle.png)